ldb/lua-telegram-bot/README.md

 # lua-telegram-bot
-A simple LUA Framework for the [Telegram Bot API](https://https://core.telegram.org/bots/api)
+A simple LUA Library for the [Telegram Bot API](https://https://core.telegram.org/bots/api)

 Made with ❤️ by [@cosmonawt](https://telegram.me/cosmonawt)